-You can synchronize your blog’s folder to Blot with Google Drive, a file hosting service available on most platforms.
-You can switch your blog seamlessly to another client at any point.
+You can connect your site’s folder to Blot with Google Drive, a file hosting service available on most platforms.
+You can switch your site seamlessly to another client at any point.

 Yes.
-Unfortunately due to the design of Google Drive’s API, Blot cannot request restricted access to a single folder.
-However, we promise to only access your blog’s folder and you can review the code responsible.
+Due to the design of Google Drive’s API, Blot cannot request access to a single folder.
+However, we promise to only access your site’s folder and you can review the code responsible.

 There are a number of text-editing apps for phones and tablets which integrate beautifully with Google Drive.

-You can create more than one blog using Google Drive.
-When you add a second blog, Blot creates a second folder for the new blog.
+You can create more than one site using Google Drive.
+When you add a second site, Blot creates a second folder for the new site.

 You can switch seamlessly from Google Drive to another client at any point: